grawk/try18n/README.md

 };
 ```

-Add a reference to "example.dust" in "index.dust":
+Add a reference to "example.dust" in "index.dust", and also an empty div which we will use later for browser rendering:

 ```html
 {>"layouts/master" /}